 February 20, 2026

-Alyssa Blanck, a 6-foot-2 redshirt junior forward from Salt Lake City, is listed on the Utah Women's Basketball 2025-26 roster after transferring in from BYU.
+Alyssa Blanck, a 6-foot-2 senior forward from Salt Lake City, is listed on the Utah Women's Basketball 2025-26 roster.
+A former Olympus High School standout, she transferred to Utah as a walk-on after one season at BYU.
 Utah's February 2026 game notes carry her through the heart of the Big 12 schedule, including the Oklahoma State home game and the regular-season Holy War against the Cougars.

 The transfer route gives Utah a Salt Lake City native on its frontcourt depth chart and a BYU-to-Utah arc that the rivalry's modern conference setting now allows.
 Both schools sit inside the Big 12 women's basketball league, and the regular-season matchup is on Utah's home calendar.